Bound in dark blue levant goatskin, gold-tooled; all edges gilt and gauffered.

 Inside front board, gold-tooled on vellum: PSALTERIVM MARIAE QVONDAM ANGLIAE REGINAE ...
 MARIAE NVNC ...
 CONSORTI OBTVLERVNT MVSEI BRITANNICI GVBERNATORES A.D.
 MCMXII (The Governors of the British Museum have offered the Psalter of Mary, formerly Queen of England, ... to Mary, now Queen Consort ..., AD 1912).

-Catalogue entry from 'Royal Treasures, A Golden Jubilee Celebration', London 2002.
+Adapted from the catalogue entry in 'Royal Treasures, A Golden Jubilee Celebration', London 2002.